haennes/const_units/md_docs/Architecture.md

 ### Groups
 A Group is a collection of data stored in "data-containers".
 Most "data-containers" can be added to a group.
 Placing them in a folder automatically adds them to the group with the folder name.

+#### Group Names
+A Group has a ***unique*** Identifier to all other groups.

+The Identifier is **case-sensitive** while referencing the group.

+Decleration is case-insensitive however.

+The build script will throw a hard error if two groups contain the same characters in all lowercase.

+#### Naming Conventions
+The build script will throw a warning if these are misused
+- Unit -> lower_camel
+- Prefixes -> lower_camel
+- Quantities -> UpperCamel
+- Systems -> UPPER_SNAKE

 Having multiple nested folders adds the deeper groups as sub-groups to the group above them: e.g: